 Duration/mode 12 months full time

 Entry requirements A bachelor degree with a 2:2 (hons) in a related subject or medical or dental degree.

-IELTS 7.0 overall, with no less than 6.5 in any component
+IELTS 7.0 overall, with no less than 6.5 in each component

 This course has an optional work placement

-This programme combines a research project with taught modules.
+This course combines a research project with taught modules.
 The taught modules fall into two categories:

 - Core Research Skill Theory - Introduction to Research Methodology and Ethics, Core Epidemiology, Statistical Methods and Transferable Skills 1

 - Dental Public Health and Theoretical Basis of Public Health - Principles of Dental Public Health, Foundations of International Health, Principles of Public Health and Health Promotion.

 The research dissertation you work on over both semesters allows you to develop practical research skills.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.